nautobot/nautobot-ansible/README.md

 # Nautobot Modules for Ansible using Ansible Collections

 This collection provides Ansible modules to interact with Nautobot, an open-source Network Source of Truth and Network Automation Platform.
 The modules allow you to automate various tasks in Nautobot, such as managing devices, interfaces, IP addresses, and more.
+By using these modules, you can keep your Source of Truth (SOT) updated and ensure that your network data is accurate and consistent.

 To keep the code simple, we only officially support the two latest releases of Nautobot and don't guarantee backwards compatibility beyond that.